Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/references.md

 ![](https://i.gyazo.com/636fa88383bbee93a83be3c998a954d0.png)

 **NO,** there is nothing wrong with using references.
-Seeing how things look is an absolutely necessary part of making any kind of realistic art.
+Seeing how things look is a necessary part of making any kind of realistic art.

 \
 Brains aren't naturally good at knowing how things look.
 You may be able to recognize if something looks right, but being able to generate something that looks natural from your imagination is extremely difficult.

-Attempts to work from imagination (without huge amounts of prior experience) are usually overly simple and artificial looking, because brains don't know how to generate the details.
+Attempts to work from imagination (without years of practice) are usually overly simple and artificial looking, because brains don't know how to generate the details.

 Drawing from references lets you see those details, make better art, and get a better understanding of how things look.